virtualritz/after-effects/README.md

 # `after-effects`

-Current version: 0.2.0

-High level bindings for the Adobe AfterEffects® (Ae) SDK and Adobe Premiere Pro®.
+High level bindings for the Adobe AfterEffects® (Ae) and Adobe Premiere Pro® SDKs.

 This wraps many of the API suites in the Ae and Pr SDK and exposes them in safe Rust.

 It also defines a set of macros that implement all the plugin boilerplate for you, so you can focus just on your actual plugin implementation.